-- To develop in students an understanding and appreciation of the structure and function of the criminal justice system as it applies to adults and juveniles, federal, state, and local criminal laws and procedures, and the relationship of these to the Constitution of the United States. - 2.
+- 1. To develop in students an understanding and appreciation of the structure and function of the criminal justice system as it applies to adults and juveniles, federal, state, and local criminal laws and procedures, and the relationship of these to the Constitution of the United States. - 2.
 To understand the criminal justice systems of other countries in the world. - 3.
-To apply scientific research techniques and related statistical techniques in the study of crime. - To develop an understanding of various theories in criminology, their strengths and weaknesses, and their role in gaining an understanding of crime.
+To apply scientific research techniques and related statistical techniques in the study of crime. - 4.
+To develop an understanding of various theories in criminology, their strengths and weaknesses, and their role in gaining an understanding of crime.

 Requirements for the B.A.
-Degree With a Major In Criminal Justice Criminal Justice majors are advised to take the first 3 hours of the 9-hour foreign language requirement in Area C. CRJU 1100, CRJU 2100, CRJU 2200, CRJU 2400 12 hours Foreign Language and Culture (additional hours) 6 hours If a student has taken any of the above courses to meet requirements in other areas of the core curriculum, credit must be taken from the following courses: SOCI 1101, SOCI 1160, ANTH 1102, CS 1000, or any Area E course.
-CRJU 3300, CRJU 3310, CRJU 3401, CRJU 3402, CRJU 3600, CRJU 3700, CRJU 4800 Any CRJU course number 4000 or above (except 4800) may be used as an elective.
-CRJU 4700, CRJU 4900, and CRJU 4910 may each be taken for a maximum of 6 hours.)
-(CRJU 4910 Criminal Justice Internship may be taken as an open elective for 3 to 6 hours of credit).
-At least 6 hours of coursework numbered 3000 or above must be taken in a single discipline outside the major.
-Additional Departmental Requirement:

-The grade earned in each CRJU course taken for the major must be a "C" or better.
+Degree With a Major In Criminal Justice Core Curriculum Areas A-E (See VSU Core Curriculum) Core Curriculum Area F Senior-College Curriculum.60 hoursUpper-level courses in Criminal Justice.21 hoursCRJU 3300, CRJU 3310, CRJU 3401,21 hoursCRJU 3402, CRJU 3600, CRJU 3700,21 hoursCRJU 480010 pper-level Criminal Justice Electives.Upper-level Criminal Justice Electives.18 hoursAny CRJU course number 4000 or above (except 4800)may be used as an elective.
+CRJU 4700, CRJU 4900,and CRJU 4910 may each be taken for a maximum of6 hours.)Open Electives.21 hours(CRJU 4910 Criminal Justice Internship may be takenas an open elective for 3 to 6 hours of credit).
+At least6 hours of coursework numbered 3000 or above mustbe taken in a single discipline outside the major.
+Additional Departmental Requirement: The grade earned in each CRJU course taken for the major must be a "C" or better.
+Total hours required for the degree 120 semester hours Outcome Assessment The assessment of educational outcomes is a continuing process throughout the entire undergraduate program.

-Outcome Assessment

-The assessment of educational outcomes is a continuing process throughout the entire undergraduate program.
 Means of assessment will include the following:

-- The on-going evaluation of student examinations, research projects, the Senior Seminar project, and reports of other scholarly and internship work. - 2.
-Exit questionnaires to be administered to each student completing work for the major. - Surveys of graduates of the program to assess the relevancy of the program to their current work and their suggestions for refinements. - The use of university or external data that may become available to assess the quality of the program and the performance of its graduates.
+- 1. The on-going evaluation of student examinations, research projects, the Senior Seminar project, and reports of other scholarly and internship work. - 2.
+Exit questionnaires to be administered to each student completing work for the major. - 3.
+Surveys of graduates of the program to assess the relevancy of the program to their current work and their suggestions for refinements. - 4.
+The use of university or external data that may become available to assess the quality of the program and the performance of its graduates.

-Minor in Anthropology.
-15-18 hours
+Minor in Anthropology 15-18 hours

 ANTH 1102 or ANTH 1102H, if not taken in Area E or F 3 hours

 ANTH 3020 and ANTH 3040 6 hours

-ANTH 3030 or ANTH 3120
+ANTH 3030 or ANTH 3120 3 hours

 Students must take two of the following courses: 6 hours

 ANTH 3010, ANTH 3030, ANTH 3070,

 ANTH 3120, ANTH 3130, ANTH 3160

 ANTH 3910, ANTH 4040, ANTH 4900

 Note: The grade earned in each course in the minor must be a C or better.

 Minor in Sociology.
+15-18 hours

-15-18 hours SOCI 1101, SOCI 1101H, or SOCI 1160 0-3 hou ırs if not taken in Area E or F Any 15 hours of upper division sociology courses in consultation with a sociology advisor15 hou ırs
+SOCI 1101, SOCI 1101H, or SOCI 1160 0-3 hours

+if not taken in Area E or F

+Any 15 hours of upper division sociology courses

+in consultation with a sociology advisor